SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

     - pp$##@Coruscant:2000000000!D!->5000
 - Message two is decrypted with key 7:
     - @Jakku:200000!A!MMMM
-    - This is invalid message, missing soldier count, so we continue.
+    - this is invalid message, missing soldier count, so we continue
-- The third message has key 5.
+- The third message has key 5
     - @Cantonica:3000!D!->4000NM

 [/task-description]